S24-Capstone-Distributed/General-4020/Distributed Trade Service/group-t1/challenges.md

 - Managing the distribution of messages within the Client Data Routing Service (CDRS) to ensure even workload distribution and optimal system performance.

 **Approach:**
-- **CDRS Deployment:** Deploy CDRS nodes to evenly distribute incoming streams and requests across Kafka brokers and application servers, enhancing performance and resource utilization.
+- **CDRS Deployment:**  Deploy CDRS nodes to filter and route Kafka messages appropriately, ensuring even distribution across application servers.
+This helps in balancing the workload and enhancing overall system performance
 - **Intelligent Routing Mechanisms:** Implement and continually refine intelligent routing mechanisms in CDRS, adjusting load distribution based on real-time assessments of node capacities and response times.

 ## 4. Real-Time Updates

 **Challenges:**
 - Ensuring that real-time updates via server-sent events are delivered promptly and reliably, without significant delays.
-- Managing the connection and data transmission overhead involved with maintaining persistent connections for real-time updates.
+- Managing the connection and data transmission overhead involved with maintaining persistent connections for real-time updates

 **Approach:**
-- **Network and Data Optimization:** Optimize network configurations and utilize efficient data encoding formats to reduce latency and bandwidth usage, ensuring faster and more reliable data delivery.

-## 5. Persistence

-**Challenges:**
-- Guaranteeing data consistency and durability in MongoDB, particularly in high-throughput environments such as those involving streaming data with Kafka.
-- Managing the growth of data volume and ensuring efficient data retrieval and storage operations.

-**Approach:**
-- **Replication and Sharding:** Leverage MongoDB’s built-in replication and sharding features to enhance data availability and effectively distribute workload across multiple nodes.
-- **Regular Backups and Data Validation:** Implement routine backup procedures and data validation routines to maintain data integrity and enable quick recovery from any potential data loss scenarios.
+- **Optimized Real-Time Data Flow:** Focus on streamlining the data flow through efficient management of server-sent events, ensuring real-time updates are delivered efficiently.